Home

 Is it the most effective?

+What if we consider post-documentation as a method for communicating a temporary project?
 It’s common to see renders and detailed drawings of how people can occupy a proposed space, what happens if we utilise this technique in documenting a place that no longer exists - a kind of manual of how the space was used?
 An alternative to conventional documentation but utilising conventional documentation as a medium.

 Could this extend the role of the review?